ita9naiwa/ita9naiwa.github.io/_posts/2022/2022-11-03-faster-contextual-bandit.md

 Linear contextual bandit is a necessary tool in modern machine learning, especially in Recommender Systems.
 One of the difficulties of deploying it comes from that it involves an inverse operation.
 In this post, I will explain how to make it faster without removing inverse operation.

 ## Cholskey Decomposition
 It decomposes a positive-definite matrix into the product of a lower triangular matrix and its transpose.
 And, Covariance Matrix of Multivariate Gaussian Distribution is also positive-definite.
-Thus, covariance matrix $\Sigma$ in the Gaussian Distribution can be decomposed by $\Sigma = LL^T$ where $L$ is a lower trinalguar matrix.
+Thus, covariance matrix $\Sigma$ in the Gaussian Distribution can be decomposed by $\Sigma = LL^T$ where $L$ is a lower trinalguar matrix. and, It's quite faster than inverse operation although they have same time complexity (as far as I know, this decomposition is used in some methods calculating matrix inverse)

 Let's suppose we defined following variables for training and inference in the Linear UCB and Linear Thompson Sampling.
 ```python
 def get_ingredients(dim=2):
     user_feat = np.random.normal(size=dim)